ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 In the tile that inherited ``SinksExternalInterrupts``, one can create a ``TileInterrupts`` object (a Chisel bundle) and call ``decodeCoreInterrupts()`` with the object as the argument.
 Note that you should call this function in the implementation class since it returns a Chisel bundle used by RTL code.
 You can then read the interrupt bits from the ``TileInterrupts`` bundle we create above.
-The definition of ``TileInterrupts`` is
+The definition of ``TileInterrupts`` (in the file `Interrupts.scala <https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/tile/Interrupts.scala>`_) is

 .. code-block:: scala

-    // This class can be found in https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/tile/Interrupts.scala. class TileInterrupts(implicit p: Parameters) extends CoreBundle()(p) {
+    class TileInterrupts(implicit p: Parameters) extends CoreBundle()(p) {
       val debug = Bool() // debug interrupt val mtip = Bool() // Machine level timer interrupt